osmandapp/web/main/docs/user/troubleshooting/track-recording-issues.md

 Obviously it's better not to record track in bad conditions and use "Pause", also it's possible to edit messy track later and remove "noisy" points.
 **Proper solution**: use [Track settings](../plugins/trip-recording.md) to filter "noisy" points based on your **experience** and **recording device**.
 You can filter out points by various criteria:
-- Points without speed
+- Points without speed.
-- Points with bad precision (GPS hdoop)
+- Points with bad precision (GPS hdoop): we recomend to choose ["Minimum accuracy"](../plugins/trip-recording.md#establish-options) 20 m (city), 10 m (open air).
-- Points closer than a threshold in meters
+- Points closer than a threshold in meters.

+In Any case you can record your track with default parameters.
+With [GPS filter](../map/track-context-menu.md#gps-filter) you can improve your track statistics by excluding unnecessary or incorrect data.

 ### Android API or Google Services API

 It's very important to notice that you change how OsmAnd access location data from Android device.
-In OsmAnd Settings - Location Source there are **Android API** or **Google Play Services**, in many cases changing to **Android API** helps to improve recorded track and make it less noisy.
+In [OsmAnd Settings → Location Source](../personal/global-settings.md#location-source) there are **Android API** or **Google Play Services**, in many cases changing to **Android API** helps to improve recorded track and make it less noisy.

 ## The system may kill background apps to save power
 Starting with Android 4.4 (or maybe before), new Android power saving options limit CPU max speed, screen brightness, and may kill running apps.
 Mitigations: